Philadelphia transit strike of 1944: Actions of the local government

-The enhanced police presence throughout the city during the strike helped to keep the calm, and the restrained approach of the police officers generally won praise from all sides, even though many of the policemen were seen as sympathetic to the striking white workers.
+The enhanced police presence throughout the city during the strike helped to keep the calm, and the restrained approach of the police officers generally won praise from all sides, despite many of the policemen being seen as sympathetic to the striking white workers.
 The administration of Philadelphia's Republican mayor Bernard Samuel was also seen as quietly sympathetic to the strikers.
 Throughout the strike, Mayor Samuel, who was also a member of the PTC board of directors, avoided any attempts of mediation.
 He refused to call a meeting of the PTC board of directors or to discuss the crisis with the TWU leaders.
 The mayor denied police protection to the two TWU officials who were willing to travel throughout the city and advocate an end to the strike.
 Samuel also refused to grant air time to War Production Board representatives who wanted to make a radio plea to end the strike.
 On August 2, the mayor declined, without an explanation, the NAACP request for permission to send two sound-trucks into black neighborhoods to broadcast appeals for calm.
 The city's black population felt disappointed and disenchanted with the actions of the local administration.